 Construction projects at NYSDEC’s Ohio Street Boat Launch and Heritage Discovery Center’s RiverBend are expected to be complete for the 2021 water season.

-In his January 2017 State of the State Address, Governor Andrew M. Cuomo announced $10 million through the Buffalo Billion Phase II initiative in an effort to expand and enhance waterfront access.
+In January 2017, New York State announced $10 million through the Buffalo Billion Phase II initiative in an effort to expand and enhance waterfront access.
 This investment – the Buffalo Blueway – connects a network of public access points located strategically near existing sites and attractions along the Lake Erie, Niagara River, and Buffalo River corridors, aimed at increasing recreation and tourism, and spurring private development.